1heart/hackcon4-notes/sponsorship.md

   - Do not stop communicating
 - Negotiate, but don't give away the keys to the castle
 - Use a standard sponsorship contract

+## Pitfalls

+- Not understanding payment cycles
+- Not valuing what you're selling